revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

-Run the CLI command `ng new my-app` to create a new angular app with the `my-app` name.
+Run the CLI command `ng new my-app to create a new angular app with the `my-app` name.

 </blockquote>
 </details>

 ---

-23. Which port angular application will be launced?
+23. Which port angular application will be launched?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)